PappuKP/Number-Facts-App/README.md

-# created a vanilla JavaScript application using that fetches random
+# vanilla JavaScript application using that fetches random
-`facts on any number entered. using both XHR and the Fetch API to make requests to http://numbersapi.com`
+# `facts on any number entered. using both XHR and the Fetch API to make requests to http://numbersapi.com`

 </br>